bghira/SimpleTuner/OPTIONS.md

                         --target_downsample_size=2.0 would result in a 4
                         megapixel image being resized to 2 megapixel before cropping to 1 megapixel.
-  --crop CROP           Whether to crop the input images to the resolution.
-If
-                        not set, the images will be downsampled instead.
-When cropping is enabled, the images will not be resized before cropping.
-If training SDXL, the VAE cache and aspect bucket cache will need to be (re)built so they include crop coordinates.
-  --crop_style {center,centre,corner,random}
-                        When --crop is provided, a crop style may be defined that designates which part of an image to crop to.
-The old behaviour was to crop to the lower right corner, but this isn't always ideal for training.
-The default is 'random', which will locate a random segment of the image matching the given resolution.
-  --crop_aspect {square,preserve}
-                        When --crop is supplied, the default behaviour is to crop to square images, which greatly simplifies aspect bucketing.
-However, --crop_aspect may be set to 'preserve', which will crop based on the --resolution_type value.
-If --resolution_type=area,
-                        the crop will be equal to the target pixel area.
-If --resolution_type=pixel, the crop will have the
-                        smaller edge equal to the value of --resolution.
   --train_text_encoder  (SD 2.x only) Whether to train the text encoder.
 If
                         set, the text encoder should be float32 precision.
   --train_batch_size TRAIN_BATCH_SIZE